coderATP/SuitsUp/README.md

 # elewe-n-jewe
-a multiplayer card game in which you win by matching suits with the top card on the foundation pile
+a multiplayer card game in which you win opponent(s) by matching suits with the top card on the foundation pile